-Animals/pets - Possessing any animal in university buildings - other than properly attended assistance animals for individuals with disabilities or fish in tanks holding 10 gallons of water or less - is prohibited.
-Authorized exceptions are made regarding animals contained for academic research.
+Animals/pets - Possessing any animal in a university building - other than properly attended assistance animals for individuals with disabilities, fish in tanks holding 10 gallons of water or less or animals used for university programs - is prohibited.
+An exception is also made for animals contained for academic research.
 Outdoors, all pets are to be properly leashed and attended to while on campus, and all solid waste must be disposed of properly.
 Any type of animal abuse is prohibited - including but not limited to hurting or abandoning an animal and/or using an animal in a prank whether it be living or dead.